Hodd1444/Dogey/README.md

 ## How to set up new commands

-1. Create a new file in the `./src/commands` directory
+1. Create a new file in the `./src/commands` directory and name it anything you want
-2. Name it anything you want and copy the basic command structure found below:
+2. Copy the basic command structure found below:

 ```js
 const BaseCommand = require('../../utils/structures/BaseCommand');